shoelace-style/shoelace/docs/getting-started/usage.md

 ### Using a Custom Directive

 You can use [this utility](https://www.npmjs.com/package/@shoelace-style/vue-sl-model) to add a custom directive to Vue that will work just like `v-model` but for Shoelace components.
-To install the utility, use this command.
+To install it, use this command.

 ```sh
 npm install @shoelace-style/vue-sl-model